chalmers-revere/2018-wasp-summer-school/flashing/README.md

 2. Use a program to flash sdcard with the newly downloaded debian image.
 I'd recommend etcher (https://etcher.io/).
 Use a spare sdcard if possible, this step will wipe it clean for the debian image.

-3. Before unmounting the sdcard after the flashing, create a file named ssh on the rootfs system.
+3. Before unmounting the sdcard after the flashing, create a file named ssh on the boot filesystem partition.
 This will enable ssh functionality at boot on default.
 Unmount and insert the sdcard to the raspberry pi 3.
 Before booting up raspberry pi 3, make sure that the beaglebone blue is powered up first and connected to the rasperry pi 3 via the USB.
 This is to ensure the configuration is done properly.

 4. Connect to the raspberry pi 3 via ethernet (share your network/internet by acting as a dhcp server alternatively connect your pc and raspberry pi 3 to a router).